Industrial Food Freeze Dryer Guide

 Engineering Insight

-Oversizing increases investment and wastes energy during low-load operation.
+For example, oversizing increases investment and wastes energy during low-load operation.
 On the other hand, undersizing limits production and increases cost per kilogram.

 Therefore, a reliable supplier should provide capacity modeling, not only a nominal tray area.
 The right model should match the real daily wet material target.